mobilelive-inc/nx-configuration/README_STATIC.md

 This README would normally document whatever steps are necessary to get your application up and running.

 Create Static folder inside libs folder
-note: This is standalone project and we are using webpack to build our fonts, scss and Js.
+note: This is standalone project, and we are using webpack to build our fonts, scss and Js.

 Build Project
-Run command npm run build and your build will goes to dist folder.
+Run command npm run build, and your build will go to dist folder.

 Run Project
 Run command npm run watch and this will host your site locally.

-Markdown 495 bytes 83 words 29 lines Ln 22, Col 68HTML 362 characters 76 words 8 paragraphs